best peak district views cover photo

 kinder scout views peak district

-Various routes lead to Kinder Scout from all over the national park, but I recommend hiking to Kinder Scout from Edale.
-This exciting walking route involves an easy scramble beside a gentle waterfall and descends via the infamous Jacobs Ladder.
-It’s by no means an easy hike, but worth it to experience some of the most beautiful views in the Peak District.
+Various routes lead to the famous Peak, but I recommend hiking to Kinder Scout from Edale.
+This walking route involves an easy scramble beside a gentle waterfall and descends via the infamous Jacobs Ladder.

 11. Errwood Reservoir